ecmascriptguru/trello.butler/Outreach Department/website board/readme.md

 ```
 when a card with "campaign" label is moved into list "Sprint Planning",
 match "{boardname}" with "Website: {*}",
-and create a card with title "{cardname}" in list "Incoming" on the board named "Outreach Board",
+and create a card with title "{cardname}" in list "Incoming" on the board named "Outreach",
 and copy all the members, and all the attachments and the description and all the checklists and the due date from the trigger card,
 and add "{wildcard1}" label to the card,
 and link the cards together in the attachments,